-ICBA staunchly opposes credit unions exploiting their tax subsidy and lax regulatory environment to purchase community banks.
-These acquisitions are inconsistent with Congressional intent behind credit unions’ tax exemption and warrants Congressional scrutiny.
+ICBA staunchly opposes credit unions that exploit their tax subsidy and lax regulatory environment to acquire locally-based community banks.

-ICBA implores Congress to use its oversight authority to investigate the National Credit Union Administration’s alarming failure to regulate and oversee the industry.
-The NCUA stands in stark contrast to the other banking agencies.
+ICBA urges Congress to use its oversight authority to investigate the National Credit Union Administration’s alarming failure to adequately regulate and supervise industry and to adhere to the original purpose of the credit union tax exemption.

 ICBA supports applying Community Reinvestment Act requirements to credit unions comparable to and with the same asset size distinctions as banks and thrifts.

 ICBA urges states to prohibit the placement of public deposits in tax-exempt credit unions.

 The credit union tax exemption is based on an outdated 100-year-old law that has never been revisited.
 Since that time, credit unions have become larger, more complex, and bank-like in their size, powers, product and service offerings, and fields of membership – a trend that has sharply accelerated in recent years.
 It is past time to bring credit unions into the 21st century, revoke their privileged status, and tax and regulate them as we do comparable financial institutions.
 Credit unions were chartered by Congress to enable people of small means with a “common bond” to pool their resources to meet their basic deposit, savings and borrowing needs.
 While some credit unions operate that way today, the NCUA has enabled others to grow their membership and their markets well beyond their statutory mission.